Fruit and Nut

 Shrub native to Northern Asia and North America, long bred for its richly flavoured berries used in fruit juices and jams, or eaten raw.
 Important bee plant.
 Now known to be one of the richest sources of antioxidants, even superior to blueberries or sea buckthorn.
 Planted commericially in North America, Russia, Poland, Germany, the Baltic States and Scotland (mainly for juice production).
 Yields are among the highest of any berry: three times that of blueberries.

 Varieties Nero and Viking.
 2.5 yr plants (cuttings taken winter 2014/15) in 2.5L pots.
 Height 40-60cm.
 Nice plants, most are carrying 3-5 young fruit clusters (some as many as 10 clusters).
 50 plants €250, 100 plants €400.
 Great bargain.
 For collection or delivery.

 Offer will end early in June as all remaining plants will be potted up into larger pots for growing on.

-Pinus pinea, the Medierranean stone pine, grows well in Ireland and will produce the first nuts after 8-10 years.
+Pinus pinea, the Mediterranean stone pine, grows well in Ireland and will produce the first nuts after 8-10 years.
 It is a tough hardy tree, tolerant of frost to -15°C. It will grow in any well-drained soil.
 Very good in coastal locations.
 This is by far the best choice of pinenut tree for Ireland.
 Slow growing with spreading habit.
 Also valuable for fuel.
-For best results for nuts, plant a minimum of 3-4 trees.
+For best results for nuts, plant in a group at 10-15m spacing

 1yr trees in plugs 15-20cm, 10 trees €40, 25 trees €75.
 50 trees €125.
 For collection only (unless part of larger order)